Freddie Mac Flex Modification

-We're providing this information now so that Servicers may update their systems as soon as possible.
-Servicers must begin evaluating their portfolios using the criteria described in the Determining the Terms of the Flex Modification table of this Guide Bulletin no later than October 1, 2017.
-Prior to October 1, 2017, Freddie Mac's systems will be updated.
+Servicers must begin evaluating their portfolios using the criteria described in the Determining the Terms of the Flex Modification table of Guide Bulletin 2016-22 no later than October 1, 2017.

 On and after October 1, 2017, this new modification will replace the current Freddie Mac Standard and Streamlined Modifications.
 In the interim, Servicers will be able to leverage the existing Standard and Streamlined Modifications.

 Training and Resources

 A reference guide and tutorial on the Flex Modification will be available on our Learning Center in the first quarter of 2017.
 Servicers may also download and save the Freddie Mac Flex Modification term sheet for a quick, visual reference to the new modification details.

 Read and download the new Flex Modification Fact Sheet.